c4dm/qm-dsp/CONTRIBUTING.md

 Contributing
 ============

-The qm-dsp library is currently maintained in a Github repository at https://github.com/c4dm/qm-dsp.
+The qm-dsp library is maintained in a Github repository at https://github.com/c4dm/qm-dsp.

 Reporting bugs
 --------------

-Please use the Github repo issue tracker for bug reports.
-Try to make them as specific as possible, for example by including some input that triggers a particular behaviour, and describing how that behaviour differs from what you expected.
+Please use Github issues for bug reports.
+Try to make them as specific as possible.
+For example, describe an input that triggers some particular behaviour, and tell us how that behaviour differs from what you expected.

 If your bug can be reproduced by processing an audio file using one of the QM Vamp Plugins (https://github.com/c4dm/qm-vamp-plugins), which